Wise Herbal Ways

 Reclaiming the Wise Woman through ancestral practices + women’s wisdom

 - Wild Food & Medicine walks exploring plants, history, and folklore, with time to slow down and share tea in nature.
-More than foraging, these walks are a reclamation—a way to reconnect with ancestral knowledge, our plant kin, and the land beneath our feet.
-Learning to see again, even the wild weeds become teachers—inviting care, connection, and a deeper sense of belonging.
+A way to reclaim lost ancestral knowledge, a way to reconnect with your ancestral land, with our plant kin, a way to see into the ‘sea of green’, a way to look a new at the rebel weeds and learn from their tenacity.

 - Reclaim the Wise Woman.
-Learn to work with herbs, reclaim the knowledge rooted in this land, and reconnect with the lineages of women who healed outside the margins.
-Honouring the many cultures and knowledge systems—shared, exchanged, and sometimes taken—that shaped Western herbalism, and asks what it means to practise with awareness, responsibility, and care.
+Learn to work with herbs, reclaim the knowledge rooted in the land, reconnect with the lineages of cunning folk who healed, and rediscover our spiritual traditions.
+The history of herbalism in the West and how patriarchy, colonialism, and imperialism impacted and shaped it.

 - Weaving the Feminine: A women’s circle rooted in seasonal rhythm, where we gather in community to reconnect with ancestral wisdom, the plants, and sacred, hands-on crafting.